Family Tree Researcher available to research your family history!

 (The War Diary of Sergeant Brookes can be found here)

-From his vivid memories of an Edwardian childhood, the horror of the Great War and fighting in the mud during the Battle of Passchendaele, working on the home front in the Second World War and fame in later life as a veteran, The Last Fighting Tommy is the story of an ordinary man's extraordinary life.
+On 17 June 2009, Harry Patch celebrated his 111th birthday.
+At the time, he was the last living British Tommy that had fought in the trenches of the First World War.
+Now that direct link with the past has gone.
+From his vivid memories of an Edwardian childhood, through the horrors of the battles of Ypres and Passchendaele to working on the home front in the Second World War and fame in later life as a veteran, The Last Fighting Tommy is the story of an ordinary man's extraordinary life.